What’s this all about, then?

 Where are you located?

 I live near scenic Seattle, Washington, in the United States.
-My boudoir photography radius includes most of the Pacific Northwest, including Portland, Vancouver, Port Angeles, and Spokane.
-I also do traveling sessions — keep an eye on the blog for the next one!
+My photography radius includes most of the Pacific Northwest, including Portland, Vancouver, Port Angeles, and Spokane.
+If you’d like to see me and my camera up close and personal and live elsewhere, I’m also happy to travel.
+I also do sessions when I’m traveling — keep an eye on the blog for the next one!

 How do I know my photos will be flattering and make me look good?

 My training in portraiture has included many hours of training specifically on posing and lighting larger and curvier bodies.
 I’m on the larger end of the plus-size spectrum myself, so I’m also familiar with how a plus-size body feels from the inside.
-I know how to make you look fabulous.
+Here are lots of examples of previous work I’ve done, so you can see my style and the types of poses I use.

 But I don’t feel beautiful.